takrachi/TouchPad-server/README.md

 # TouchPad-server
-Linux server alternative in python for the TouchPad andoird application (remote keyboard/mouse)
+Linux server alternative in python for the TouchPad android application (remote keyboard/mouse)